vbianchi/Mentori/README.md

 -   **Chat UI/UX Refinement (Implementation & Fixes Ongoing):**
     -   **Visual Design (Target: `simulation_option6.html`):**
         -   User messages with right side-lines, system/plan/final messages with unified blue outer left side-lines, no side-lines for major step announcements, and nested/indented component-specific lines for sub-statuses & agent thoughts are implemented.
     -   HTML tags (`<strong>`, `<em>`) are now rendering correctly in the chat.
     -   **Backend Support & Persistence:**
         -   Backend sends structured messages for steps, sub-statuses, and thoughts.
         -   Persistence for these new message types in the database and reloading into history is implemented.
     -   **Plan Proposal UI & Persistence (Complete):** Remains functional.
     -   **Token Counter UI & Functionality (FIXED):** Expandable UI for token breakdown by role is implemented.
-Token counting functionality now works for all individual agent/LLM roles (Intent Classifier, Planner, Controller, Executor, Evaluator) and is accurately displayed in the UI's per-role breakdown.
+Token counting functionality now works for all individual agent/LLM roles and is accurately displayed.
 Persistence for displayed totals per task is working.
     -   **File Upload Functionality (FIXED):** File uploads to the task workspace are now functional.
+    -   **In-Chat Tool Feedback & Usability (Core Functionality Implemented):**
+        -   Tool action confirmations (e.g., for file writes) and output snippets (e.g., for file reads, search results) are now displayed directly in chat.
+        -   Longer tool outputs in chat are collapsible.
+        -   "Copy to Clipboard" functionality has been added for tool outputs, agent thoughts, final agent answers, and code blocks.
+        -   Planner prompting has been refined to encourage more comprehensive final summary messages from the agent.

 ## Core Architecture & Workflow